1300 785 935 sales@texatsite.com.au

 What Is Temperature Calibration?

-Temperature calibration is the process of verifying the accuracy of a temperature measuring instrument by comparing it against a certified reference standard.
-This comparison confirms whether the instrument operates within defined tolerances.
+Temperature calibration checks the accuracy of a temperature measuring instrument.
+The instrument is compared to a certified reference standard.

 Why Temperature Calibration Is Essential